eduardgrebe/inctools_julia/r_inctools_julia/README.md

 This will:
 - Install devtools (if needed)
-- Install InctoolsJulia R package from GitHub
+- Install r_inctools_julia R package from GitHub
 - Initialize Julia environment
 - Install all Julia dependencies (DataFrames, Distributions, etc.)
 - Verify the installation with a test